learn-co-students/css-grid-lab-nyc-fe-082718-a/README.md

 ## Problem Statement

 There are various ways to build a responsive website layout.
 Choosing one can be confusing and implementing it can be complicated.
-The best solution is quick, structured and comprehensive.
+The best solution is one that is quick, structured and comprehensive.
 Enter CSS Grid.

 ## Objectives